shoujunfeng/mystars/README.md

 *   [ansoni/watir-extensions-element-screenshot](https://github.com/ansoni/watir-extensions-element-screenshot) - Element Screenshot Support for watir

 *   [awesome-print/awesome\_print](https://github.com/awesome-print/awesome_print) - Pretty print your Ruby objects with style -- in full color and with proper indentation

-*   [randym/axlsx](https://github.com/randym/axlsx) -     xlsx generation with charts, images, automated column width, customizable styles and full schema validation.
-Axlsx excels at helping you generate beautiful Office Open XML Spreadsheet documents without having to understand the entire ECMA specification.
-Check out the README for some examples of how easy it is.
-Best of all, you can validate your xlsx file before serialization so you know for sure that anything generated is going to load on your client's machine.

 ## C++